joshcanhelp/josh-to-11/input/symlinked/posts/2008/2008-10-02-this-a-typical-week.md

 > You can call me ugly but cant take nothing from me
 > I am what I am doctor you ain’t gotta love me

-**Update:** Just read [this on GapingVoid.com](http://gapingvoid.com/blog/2008/10/15/crofting-as-a-metaphor-for-the-new-world-of-work/)… wow, nail on the head stuff:
+Also, just read [this on GapingVoid.com](http://gapingvoid.com/blog/2008/10/15/crofting-as-a-metaphor-for-the-new-world-of-work/)… wow, nail on the head stuff:

 > I seem to have inherited the crofting mentality.
 I DON’T like waking up in the morning and doing the same thing every day.
 I LIKE having all these different balls in the air- cartooning, painting, consulting, writing, marketing, blogging etc. Sure, part of me would like nothing better than just “retiring to the desert and making paintings”, but another part of me likes all the running around in different directions.
 And all this running around DOES get tiring, I can tell you that.
 Sometimes I LOVE the feeling of being constantly overwhelmed.
 Other times I utterly despise it.